Entreporn, The Fallacy That Wastes Your Life

 I wish I could point the finger at one specific company, person, or party and say – it’s “their” fault – but there is no conspiracy here.
 It simply “is” because each player (VC, corporation, media) has become so good at optimizing their part – that the system as a whole keeps us distracted and chasing after a shimmer in the dessert .

-It behooves the likes of Techcrunch, Time magazine and 60 Minutes that we care about Mark Zuckerberg’s outlier story because that’s how they sell advertising.
+It behooves the likes of Techcrunch, Time magazine, and 60 Minutes that we care about Mark Zuckerberg’s outlier story because that’s how they sell advertising.
 It works out for VC’s that we keep chasing investment because that’s how they make their daily bread.
-It’s awesome for corporations that we chase very-unlikely-to-succeed break free strategies because then we don’t leave our job.
+It’s awesome for corporations that we chase very-unlikely-to-succeed break-free strategies because then we don’t leave our job.
+Meanwhile, the growing interest in crypto casinos highlights a shift towards decentralized and anonymous betting platforms, offering players a chance to engage in gambling with digital currencies, free from traditional financial oversight.
+This trend reflects broader changes in how we approach both investments and recreational activities, driven by technological advancements and evolving consumer preferences.

 What they don’t publicize, and what they scoff at, is the concept of the “lifestyle business”.
 You’re lead to believe that it’s a waste of time, and in fact the category was recently derided by a VC talking to Mike Arrington as “dipshit companies”.